CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 7. [x] Add switch for: show all, show only failed, show only successful in history table.
 8. [x] Add switch in history for show sepolia, mainnet or both.
 9. [ ] Rerender the historty table after switch chain was inited.
-0. [ ] Remove icons and CA &TxH text, from failed deployments in history table(copy and explorer links).
+0. [ ] Remove icons and CA & TxH text, from failed deployments in history table(copy and explorer links).
-1. [ ] Add Deployment ID column and in localStorage.
+1. [x] Add Deployment ID column and in localStorage.
 2. [ ] Change history table's direction.

 ### Wallet Integration